 If the citizens of a state determine that there truly is a legitimate need to help low-income consumers obtain particular products, a more targeted and effective approach could be a rebate or voucher program.
 Such a program would be administratively similar to existing food stamp programs and would only be available to the needy, while avoiding costly tax relief for higher-income consumers.
 A rebate or voucher would make benefits available to low-income consumers regardless of when they shop.
 The poor would receive real benefits, while consumers and retailers would avoid the economic distortions and burdens associated with sales tax holidays.

 If policymakers genuinely want to save money for consumers, they should cut the sales tax rate year-round.
 While the rate reduction may be modest, such a change would put the same money back in taxpayers’ hands without the distortions and complications associated with a sales tax holiday.
-For example, in 2008, applying the revenue loss from a New Jersey tax holiday proposal would have reduced the state’s sales tax rate from 7 percent to 6.6 percent year-round.

 Sales Tax Holidays Are Not Real Tax Cuts and Distract Policymakers and Taxpayers from Tax Reform